bignacio/cpp-articles/posts/microbench-01.md

 BM_simpleTest      0.331 ns        0.330 ns   1000000000
 ```

 That's more like it, pretty fast but not zero.
 Let's look at the assembly code again.
-Last time, I promisse you.
+Last time, I promise you.

 ```c++
 0x10000144d <+13>: mov    r15b, byte ptr [rdi + 0x1a]